RichardBradley/liquibase.github.com/documentation/spring.md

 ## Conclusion ##
 Congratulations!
 You are now able to use Liquibase to manage your database alongside with your Java Spring Boot application with Maven.
-Click here [Maven Liquibase Plugin](https://www.liquibase.org/documentation/maven/index.html) to learn more about the Maven Liquibase Plugin and it's usage.
+Click here <a href="https://www.liquibase.org/documentation/maven/index.html" target="_blank">Maven Liquibase Plugin</a> to learn more about the Maven Liquibase Plugin and it's usage.